 Art is hard, and thinking that it should come easily is a big mistake.
 Whenever I give up on a painting or drawing, I always look back on that instance and realize that my failure was only because of my unwillingness to sacrifice more time, effort, and concentration for my art.

-Art is hard enough anyway, so use references as often as possible, and learn to come up with your own reference images.
+Art is hard enough anyway, so use references as often as possible (Unsplash.com is a great resource for free reference photos).
+Better yet, use your creativity to come up with good reference photos yourself, too!

 4. Rejection comes to everyone.

 Ignore other people’s negativity, or at least take it with a grain of salt.
 Only those who push past rejection ever have the chance at being successful.

 Choose to have confidence in yourself—as an artist, you’ll probably need it.

 5. Uniqueness = success.